GlobalRadio/squid-redirect/README.md

 A `json` configurable `squid`(3.5) `url_rewrite_program` written in `python3`.

+Usecase: We wanted to transparently point our ios simulators at different content servers without modifying the ios application under test.

+Each test run on our ci-servers can transparently alias different endpoints.

 Examples
 --------

-Try the flow in a terminal
+### 1.)
+Trial the `url_rewrite_program` flow in a terminal

 ```bash
     python3 squid-redirect.py --rewrite '{"www\.capitalfm\.com": "www.capitalfm.development.int.thisisglobal.com"}'